-Rodríguez and team awarded $2 million to study declining life expectancies
+Rodríguez and team awarded major grant to study declining life expectancies

 The latest statistics on U.S. life expectancy do not paint a happy picture of retirement.